pressbooks/docs/_pages/theme-development.md

 @import 'LatoFont', 'TinosFont';
 </pre>

 Most themes have at least two font stacks, but may have more. `$font-1` must be the body font, and `$font-2` must be the header font.
 The `@import` rule loads a SCSS `_font-stack-{TYPE}` file which is dynamically generated based on the [Language and Script Support][21] settings in the Global tab of Theme Options.
-The `_font-stack-{TYPE}` is built from partials found in `pressbooks-book` directory `assets/book/typography/styles`.
+The `_font-stack-{TYPE}` is built from partials found in our default book theme McLuhan.
 These files, in combination with the `$serif-epub, $sans-serif-epub, $serif-prince, $sans-serif-prince, $serif-web` and `$sans-serif-web` variables, allow us to dynamically add support for non-Latin character sets.

 You can insert custom fonts for your theme into the font stacks shown below.
 Always end the stack with `$serif-epub` or `$sans-serif-epub`, as appropriate—this allows custom language support to be added dynamically.